Awards and Prizes:

 It wasn’t unusual to see the same folks multiple times on the road over a long haul, especially other semis and older couples on vacation in their sedans—people either unable to drive too fast or those not in a rush.
 But when he realized the stranded vehicle was the same dark blue 1980s MG MGB convertible, driven by the same striking redhead he’d seen yesterday, he couldn’t help but take note.

-Yesterday, she had the convertible top down, her slightly punked pixie cut blowing in the wind, as she rocked out to whatever music she’d been playing—not obnoxiously, just enjoying the music and ride.
+The previous day, she had the convertible top down, her slightly punked pixie cut blowing in the wind, as she rocked out to whatever music she’d been playing—not obnoxiously, just enjoying the music and ride.
 A car had been just ahead of her in the left lane, and much like the minivan today, had seemed determined to keep pace with his truck, making it impossible for her to pass.
-Trevor had thought about speeding up or slowing down so she could get around the jerk who could care less about holding up traffic, but he hadn’t, at least not right away.
+Trevor had thought about speeding up or slowing down so she could get around the jerk who could care less about holding up traffic, but he didn’t, at least not right away.
 Not that he was into perving women on the road, but something about this gal intrigued him.
 She was everything he considered sexy by sight alone—well, she had good taste in automobiles, too, so that said something.

 Here though, the hood of her car was up while she stood on the passenger side of the vehicle.
 Her stance emanated frustration as she looked away from the road and across the landscape, her hands raking through her hair.
 Trevor could almost feel the tears welling up in her eyes, compelling him to continue braking as his truck approached.
 She needed help.
 He put his turn signal on, managing to ease off of the highway just ahead of the woman and her convertible.